shlondon/UnitsTimePandasSeries/README.md

 ## Introduction

-Python class that transform a daily pandas series object with daily datetime.timestamp index in different units of time [weekly, monthly and yearly]
+Python class that transform a daily pandas series object with daily datetime.timestamp index in a pandas series that aggregate its values depending on different units of time [weekly, monthly and yearly]